 Plausibility checks are carried out during the field phase in order to detect incorrect or missing information in the filled-in questionnaires (using the web questionnaire with incorporated checks).

 As far as possible, phone calls or mails are carried out to clarify open issues with the respondents.
-After the field phase, the dataset is checked again on consistency and plausibility in order to gain a valid dataset.
+After the field phase, the dataset is checked again regarding consistency and plausibility in order to gain a valid dataset.

 The grossing-up of indicators is done according to the transmission format by Eurostat.